Gary Schroen: Career

 Although he planned to retire, Schroen was recalled after the September 11 attacks to lead a CIA team into Afghanistan.
-The seven-officer Northern Alliance Liaison Team (NALT) flew into Afghanistan on September 26 and began securing support among the Northern Alliance, days before the arrival of ODA 555 and ODA 595, each a 12-man A-team from Delta Force and 5th Special Forces Group.
+He was asked by Coordinator for Counterterrorism, Cofer Black, to lead a team into the country to kill Bin Laden and top al-Qaeda leaders.
+Black had told him that he wanted to see "photos of their heads on pikes."
+The seven-officer Northern Alliance Liaison Team (NALT), code named Jawbreaker, landed in Panjshir Valley on September 26 as the first Americans on the ground and began securing support among the Northern Alliance, days before the arrival of ODA 555 and ODA 595, each a 12-man A-team from the 5th Special Forces Group as well as a small number of men from Delta Force.
 He later wrote the book First In: How Seven CIA Officers Opened the War on Terror in Afghanistan (2005) recounting his Afghan experiences.
 The CIA's review of the book in Studies in Intelligence called it a "mostly straightforward account" of his role which "does a good job getting much of the story out to the American public."

 Schroen retired in November 2001 as the most decorated CIA officer in history to date.
 Following his retirement, he returned to the agency as a contractor.
 By 2007, he was teaching tradecraft to new officers.

 Personal life and death

 After two prior marriages to Patricia Ann Healey and Bette Jean Neil ended in divorce, Schroen married Anne McFadden, a fellow CIA officer who spent 35 years with the agency working on Iran, counterproliferation, and counterintelligence, in November 2009.
 He had three children, two daughters, and a son, Christopher, a Navy linguist and Gulf War veteran who died of cancer in 2017.
 He also had four stepdaughters, and two granddaughters.

 While Al-Shabaab once claimed via Twitter to have killed Schroen in a July 2013 attack, Schroen died at his home in Alexandria, Virginia, on August 1, 2022, at the age of 80, following either a stroke or complications from a fall.
 Schroen was interred at the columbarium of Grace Episcopal Church in Alexandria, Virginia on September 24, 2022.
 At the time of his death, CIA director William J. Burns hailed him as a "legend and inspiration to every Agency officer."
 His death occurred the day after a U.S. drone strike killed Osama bin Laden's successor, Ayman al-Zawahiri, who as Bin Laden's deputy had been one of Schroen's targets.

-Schoen was a noted fan of the Comic Sans font.
+Schroen was a noted fan of the Comic Sans font.